Targeted intra-operative radiotherapy: Adoption

 On 26 May 2015, in response to a query by the British Medical Journal, NICE clarified that while their appraisal is going on, TARGIT IORT with Intrabeam can continue to be offered to patients who need it.

 About 260 centres in over 35 countries including North America (about 80 centres), South America, Europe (e.g., 60 centres in Germany), Australia, Middle East (e.g., 9 centres in Israel), and the Far East are currently using TARGIT IORT for breast cancer treatment, and over 45,000 patients have so far been treated using TARGIT IORT.

 Evaluation of the long-term outcomes from an open-label randomised controlled trial (TARGIT-A) published in 2020, demonstrated that TARGIT-IORT is as effective as whole breast external beam radiotherapy in controlling cancer for patients with breast cancer.
 The results also suggested deaths from other causes such as cardiovascular or lung problems or from other cancers were reduced over a 12-year follow up.

-A systematic review of partial breast irradiation (PBI) techniques, including TARGIT, versus whole breast radiotherapy, found current evidence shows PBI provides slightly worse cancer control.
-Another meta-analysis found that PBI reduced non-breast cancer and overall mortality compared with whole breast radiation.
+A systematic review of partial breast irradiation (PBI) techniques (including TARGIT) versus whole breast radiotherapy, by Cochrane, found current evidence shows PBI provides slightly worse cancer control.
+A meta-analysis by authors of the TRAGIT-A trial found that PBI reduced non-breast cancer and overall mortality compared with whole breast radiation.

-The radiation therapy equipment, dosimetry, and methods of radiation delivery used in several PBI techniques differ significantly from each other.
-Furthermore, clinical trials evaluating different PBI techniques had different inclusion criteria.
-Therefore, a single conclusion or combined breast cancer control outcome for ‘PBI’ may not appropriately represent any one technique.
-Each PBI technique must be assessed based on its own randomized trial results.
-Viewing radiotherapy techniques side-by-side without attempting to combine the outcomes of these highly heterogeneous types of radiation therapies may be a better way to compare and contrast various PBI techniques.